-Class Bicycle Equipment Appropriate Locations to Ride Class 1 Bicycle equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the electric bicycle reaches 20 mph.
-All roads and paved multi-use trails.
+Class Bicycle Equipment Class 1 Bicycle equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the electric bicycle reaches 20 mph.
 Class 2 Bicycle equipped with a throttle-actuated motor that ceases to provide assistance when the bicycle reaches 20 mph.
-Any road; paved multi-use trails if located within a street or highway, or if a city permits.
 Class 3 Bicycle equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the electric bicycle reaches 28 mph.
 People under 16 may not operate class 3 e-bikes.
-Any road; paved-multi-use trails if located within a street or highway, or if a city permits.